“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 “Ladies and Gentlemen of the quorum, you have fifteen minutes before the end of your four hour period,” Miko announced from her spot beside him.

-The silence that announcement brought was swift and the quorum gathered together behind the table, voices quiet.
+The announcement dropped the room into silence and the quorum gathered together behind the table, voices quiet.
 They seemed to be reaching a decision, and Rodney sat back, trying not to squirm.
 They had been at this now for hours, and his coffee was starting to catch up with him.
 But he could hold out a while longer.
 The end of this mess was near.

 Grodin took the lead again when the five judges sat back down in their chairs and called the question and answer stage to an end.
 “We have reached a decision as to the fates of Doctors Simpson and Miller.
 At this point, there is no way we can fire you from the Expedition.
 And we don’t have the option of shoving you back through the wormhole for Earth, so something has to be done about you here.”